trosenkrantz/RAPTOR/README.md

 ## TLS
 RAPTOR is purposed for testing and analysis, not for operational usage.
 When using TLS, it does not verify certificates nor hostnames.

+## ANSI
+RAPTOR uses ANSI escape codes to colour outputs.
+We can disable it with a `--no-ansi` argument in case your console does not support it.

 ## Licence

 RAPTOR's source code is licenced under MIT, see [LICENSE](LICENSE) for more details.
 The release includes the following third-party libraries, which are subject to their own licences: